-Before we dive into our 3rd year of the Big Wasp Survey (2019), here’s an update of what we’ve achieved, what we’re doing with the data and where we’re going next.
+It’s been a fabulous three years of Big Wasp Survey!
+Here’s an update of what we’ve achieved, what we’re doing with the data and where we’re going next.
 Huge thanks all our participants and sponsors, for making this project such a success!
 We hope you find these results interesting and informative, and we look forward to your continued support.

 Why We Need the Big Wasp Survey